Turbotice/phonefleet/phonefleet/server/readme.md

 https://samutz.com/docs/books/tech/page/setting-up-ssh-on-termux
 If need to reinstall Termux, you may need this command to reboot keys : ssh-keygen -R [192.168.223.219]:8022
+-> does not work reliably on the redmi10A

 ———— Other packages to install —————
-pkg install android-tools nmap termux-api termux-tools root-repo pkg install termux-am-socket #does not exist on the redmi apt upgrade
+pkg install android-tools nmap termux-api termux-tools root-repo iproute2 pkg install termux-am-socket #does not exist on the redmi apt upgrade